-Different marketers are at varying levels of maturity when it comes to data analytics.
+Different marketers are at varying levels of maturity when it comes to digital data analytics.

-In this article we will talk about some factors that indicate the need to transform the way you leverage analytics for marketing.
+In this article we will talk about some factors that indicate the need for data analytics and digital transformation and look at effective ways to leverage analytics for marketing.

 - The nature of data